 Let me try and breakdown some of the features of both the languages to get a more comprehensive view and perhaps you can declare the verdict yourself.

 JULIA – Features

-- -Lack of powerful pkgs: “R” & Python has some terrific third party packages for data analysis, which Julia still lacks.
+- Lack of powerful packages: “R” & Python has some terrific third party packages for data analysis, which Julia still lacks.